Hence these rings are also known as compression rings or cylinder rings.

 There should be at least two piston rings in each piston of an internal combustion engine.

-For the higher capacity engines, there are four or even six piston rings have been used.
+For the higher capacity engines, there are four or even six have been used.

 The number of rings is depending upon the capacity and size of the I. C. Engine.

-In order to achieve the effective seal against lube oil and high-pressure gases leakage, a great pressure must be exerted, by each ring on the cylinder walls.
+In order to achieve an effective seal against lube oil and high-pressure gas leakage, a great pressure must be exerted, by each ring on the cylinder walls.

-The end gap in the piston ring provides flexibility to the ring and the same time allowing for thermal expansion.
+The end gap provides flexibility to the ring and the same time allows for thermal expansion.

-While mounting the piston rings over the piston, a great care should be taken to ensure that the gaps of various rings should not fall in the same vertical line.
+While mounting on the piston, great care should be taken to ensure that the gaps of various rings should not fall in the same vertical line.

 Piston Ring Material

-The piston rings of internal combustion engines are made in various sections such as standard, tapered, grooved, wedge and L shape.
+They are made in various sections such as standard, tapered, grooved, wedge, and L shapes.

-Whereas oil scraper rings are made as, narrow, wide, tapered and six segment cord section.
-The cast iron along with 2.5% silicon will provide a good wear resistance to the piston ring.
+Whereas oil scraper rings are made as, narrow, wide, tapered, and six-segment cord sections.
+The cast iron along with 2.5% silicon will provide good wear resistance to the piston ring.

-In the case of passenger cars, the piston rings are usually plated with Chromium Tin or Cadmium.
+In the case of passenger cars, they are usually plated with Chromium Tin or Cadmium.